- Our Services -

 VACCINE BLOOD TITERS (For owners who hope to avoid vaccinations)

-At Green Dog Dental & Wellness we understand some pet owners have a reluctance to vaccinate their fur babies.
+At Green Dog Dental & Wellness we understand some pet owners have a reluctance to vaccinate their pets.
 To address the concerns of pet owners, a procedure called the titer test can be used to help determine the need for vaccination.

 A titer test is a blood test that measures the level of immune system proteins called antibodies.
-When your dog gets a vaccination, their immune system responds by producing antibodies which can then be used by the body to fight off future infections.
-The titer test determines how many antibodies are still in your dog’s blood after one or more years from the time of vaccination.
+When your pet gets a vaccination, their immune system responds by producing antibodies which can then be used by the body to fight off future infections.
+The titer test determines how many antibodies are still in your pet’s blood after one or more years from the time of vaccination.

 At least 95% of the flea population exists as eggs, larvae, and pupae that hide in carpets and yards while adult fleas make up only 1-5% of the flea population.
 Using flea control products with insect growth regulators doesn't only stop the problem, but it also helps to prevent an infestation from occurring.